pwmcintyre/dexlog/README.md

 ## Features

-- JSON formatted logs
+- Serialized to JSON (by default)
-- Timestamp with RFC3339
+- Stamped with RFC3339 (by default)
-- Writes to std out
+- Writes to stdout (by default)
 - Easy to emit with context
 - Typescript
 - Extensible